This post may contain affiliate links. Please read our privacy policy.

 • Cover and refrigerate for at least 2 hours.

 • Just before serving, fold in the sliced bananas and top with crushed vanilla wafers.
+If desired, garnish with additional whipped topping and more banana slices.

 Nutrition

-Calories: 410kcal, Carbohydrates: 58g, Protein: 5g, Fat: 18g, Saturated Fat: 10g, Polyunsaturated Fat: 2g, Monounsaturated Fat: 5g, Trans Fat: 0.04g, Cholesterol: 47mg, Sodium: 318mg, Potassium: 249mg, Fiber: 1g, Sugar: 42g, Vitamin A: 626IU, Vitamin C: 3mg, Calcium: 107mg, Iron: 0.2mg
+Calories: 410kcal, Carbohydrates: 58g, Protein: 5g, Fat: 18g, Saturated Fat: 10g, Polyunsaturated Fat: 2g, Monounsaturated Fat: 5g, Trans Fat: 0.04g, Cholesterol: 47mg, Sodium: 319mg, Potassium: 249mg, Fiber: 1g, Sugar: 42g, Vitamin A: 626IU, Vitamin C: 3mg, Calcium: 107mg, Iron: 0.2mg

 Nutrition information is automatically calculated, so should only be used as an approximation.